artela-network/artela-docs/docs/develop/reference/aspect-lib/verify-aspect/index.md

 }
 ```
 #### Parameter
-* ctx ： By utilizing the 'ctx' input argument, it provides essential insights into transactions and block processing, encompassing smart contract state updates, logged events, and raw transaction data. see [how to use ctx](#how-to-use-ctx).
+* `ctx` ： By utilizing the 'ctx' input argument, it provides essential insights into transactions and block processing, encompassing smart contract state updates, logged events, and raw transaction data. see [how to use ctx](#how-to-use-ctx).
-* validationData : Data used to derive the sender's address.
+* `validationData` : Data used to derive the sender's address.

 #### Returns
-* (Uint8Array) ： The result returned to the client.
+* (Uint8Array) ：return A 20-byte address.

 ## How to use `ctx`